Biologics: Projects and Folders

 You can apply a container-specific naming prefix that will be added to naming patterns to assist integration of data from multiple locations while maintaining a clear association with the original source of that data.

 This prefix is typically short, 2-3 characters long, but will not be limited.
 Prefixes must be unique site-wide, and should be recognizable to your users.
-Before setting one, make sure you understand what will happen to the naming patterns and names of existing entities in your project.
+Before setting one, make sure you understand what will happen to the naming patterns and names of existing entities in your application.

 • The prefix will be applied to names created with naming patterns for all Sample Types and Registry Source Types in the container.